burkkyy/hephaestus/doc/events.md

 The system is designed to be extensible, enabling users to define custom events without needing to recompile the entire engine, which would require downloading build dependencies etc.

-> Side note that as of Mar 12 2025 the project does not build to a shared library, the project is in early dev phase and so any mentioned include paths may also be incorrect
+> As of Mar 12 2025 the project does not build to a shared library, project is in early dev phase so mentioned include paths may also be incorrect

 ## 1. Overiew